Sunday, August 19, 2007

 On the other hand, there are those who are seemingly surprised by the question and argue that of course male-female friendships are possible: why wouldn't they be?
 These people's persuasiveness almost makes the romantic pull of such relationships seem unusual.
 They ignore it altogether.
 "One of my best friends is a woman," the male proponent of this perspective insists.
 "And it's never crossed my mind to consider her in a romantic way."
 Well, that takes care of that, I think.
 "My friendships with men are far less complex than my relationships with women," a female with this position might say.
 "We can play sports and just have fun."

-, it was heard a number of positive remarks.
+In the informal survey of people who are "just friends" with someone of the opposite sex, it was heard, it was heard a number of positive remarks.
 Over and over, men spoke about how a woman's friendship provided them with a kind of nurture not generally available in their relationships with men.
 They said things like, "I don't have to play the macho game with women.
 I can show my weaknesses to a woman friend and she'll still accept me."
 Women asked about their friendships with men commented their just a friend like "He is a good sounding board for getting the male perspective, the kind I can't get from my women friends."

 Interestingly, women do not report the same level of intimacy as men do with their cross-gender friendships.
 Even women who count men among their close friends feel barriers between them.
 Women say things like, "I have fun with men who are just friends, and they can even be supportive and helpful about some things, but it's not the same.
 If I try to talk to my male friends the same way I talk to my female friends, I'm always disappointed."
 At first glance the payoff for men seems to be bigger than the payoff for women in cross-gender friendships.
 But that's not necessarily true.
 Women report great enjoyment from the diversity their friendships with men bring to their lives.